Genomic imprinting: Prader-Willi/Angelman

+Potential involvement in autism and schizophrenia

 DIRAS3 (NOEY2 or ARH1)

 DIRAS3 is a paternally expressed and maternally imprinted gene located on chromosome 1 in humans.
 Reduced DIRAS3 expression is linked to an increased risk of ovarian and breast cancers; in 41% of breast and ovarian cancers the protein encoded by DIRAS3 is not expressed, suggesting that it functions as a tumor suppressor gene.
 Therefore, if uniparental disomy occurs and a person inherits both chromosomes from the mother, the gene will not be expressed and the individual is put at a greater risk for breast and ovarian cancer.

 Other

 Other conditions involving imprinting include Beckwith-Wiedemann syndrome, Silver-Russell syndrome, and pseudohypoparathyroidism.

 Transient neonatal diabetes mellitus can also involve imprinting.

-The "imprinted brain hypothesis" argues that unbalanced imprinting may be a cause of autism and psychosis.

 Imprinted genes in other animals

 In insects, imprinting affects entire chromosomes.
 In some insects the entire paternal genome is silenced in male offspring, and thus is involved in sex determination.
 The imprinting produces effects similar to the mechanisms in other insects that eliminate paternally inherited chromosomes in male offspring, including arrhenotoky.

+In social honey bees, the parent of origin and allele-specific genes has been studied from reciprocal crosses to explore the epigenetic mechanisms underlying aggressive behavior.

 In placental species, parent-offspring conflict can result in the evolution of strategies, such as genomic imprinting, for embryos to subvert maternal nutrient provisioning.
 Despite several attempts to find it, genomic imprinting has not been found in the platypus, reptiles, birds, or fish.
 The absence of genomic imprinting in a placental reptile, the Pseudemoia entrecasteauxii, is interesting as genomic imprinting was thought to be associated with the evolution of viviparity and placental nutrient transport.

 Studies in domestic livestock, such as dairy and beef cattle, have implicated imprinted genes (e.g. IGF2) in a range of economic traits, including dairy performance in Holstein-Friesian cattle.

+In sheep, the CLPG gene ("callipyge" from Greek, meaning "beautiful buttocks") produces a large buttocks consisting of muscle with very little fat.
+The large-buttocked phenotype only occurs when the allele is present on the copy of chromosome 18 inherited from a sheep's father and is not on the copy of chromosome 18 inherited from that sheep's mother.
+The CLPG locus is encompassed by Dlk1-Gtl2, an imprinted region of the mammalian genome, and the atypical presentation of this gene is a result of this imprinting.